petrifiedvoices/epigraphic_classifier/README.md

 ## Data

 ### Training dataset - Epigraphic Database Heidelberg
-- see a series of scripts in [EDH_ETL Repository](https://github.com/sdam-au/EDH_ETL) used to access and clean the tabular attributes of the dataset and the text of inscriptions.
+For details see a series of scripts in [EDH_ETL Repository](https://github.com/sdam-au/EDH_ETL) used to access and clean the tabular attributes of the dataset and the text of inscriptions.

 `https://sciencedata.dk/public/b6b6afdb969d378b70929e86e58ad975/EDH_text_cleaned_2021-01-21.json`

 [EDH dataset metadata](https://docs.google.com/spreadsheets/d/1O_4EH-POKqUgq5K-B1DbbJQ8WWF0NQ6s12dCiW29MbA/edit?usp=sharing)

 ### Target dataset - Epigraphic Database Clauss Slaby
-- see a series of scripts in [EDCS_ETL Repository](https://github.com/sdam-au/EDCS_ETL) used to access and clean the tabular attributes of the dataset and the text of inscriptions.
+FOr details see a series of scripts in [EDCS_ETL Repository](https://github.com/sdam-au/EDCS_ETL) used to access and clean the tabular attributes of the dataset and the text of inscriptions.

 `https://sciencedata.dk/public/1f5f56d09903fe259c0906add8b3a55e/EDCS_text_cleaned_2022-02-15.json`